 The Riksdag and the Riksdag Administration have undertaken several measures as a result of the coronavirus.
 Among others, the following decisions have been made:

-- The Speaker and the party group leaders have agreed to recommend the use of face masks in the Chamber and the lobby of the Chamber when distance cannot be maintained.
+- The Speaker and the party group leaders have agreed that the recommendation regarding the use of face masks in the Riksdag will be lifted from Monday 14 June.

 - The Riksdag Administration recommends that face masks be worn in the self-service restaurant and the café in the West Wing of the Riksdag when it is not possible to maintain distance.